carlos-afonso/COVID-19/README.md

 * The data contains information about the number of cases, hospitalizations, and deaths, with breakdowns by age group, sex, and borough.

-* The data in preliminary and subject to change as cases continue to be investigated.
+* The data is preliminary and subject to change as cases continue to be investigated.

 * It may take several days to get the result of a test.